revbayes/revbayes.github.io/tutorials/brownian/index.md

 discrete characters we use the sum-product (a.k.a. pruning) algorithm
 {% cite Felsenstein1981 %} to analytically integrate over all possible states at the internal nodes.
 For continuous characters (traits) similar methods have been proposed.
-In ‘RevBayes‘ you have three main ways of specifying this model and running an analysis on it.
+In RevBayes you have three main ways of specifying this model and running an analysis on it.
 The three approaches are: (1) phylogenetic independent contrasts using the reduced likelihood (REML), (2) Brownian motion using a phylogenetic covariance matrix, and (3) a